-However, in some cases the accuracy of the decision is very important.
-For example, the hasty decision of the national leadership team on the state affairs may trigger a war; the decision of the company management team on whether to enter the new business field may determine the survival of the company.
-But in this case we sometimes do not have enough time to think carefully and evaluate alternatives, which can lead to poor group decision outcomes.
+In some cases the accuracy of the decision is very important.
+For example, the decision of a management team on whether to enter the new market or product range may determine the survival of the company.
 The AFM model proposed by Karau and Kelly (1992) shows that under limited time conditions, the performance of group decision-making is related to the complexity of decision-making content.
 When the content of the decision is simple, time pressure, accompanying restrictive communication and increased consensus pressure can actually improve decision - making efficiency.
 However, as discussion content becomes more complex, time pressure can cause members to ignore important clues, resulting in poor decisions.
-At present, time pressure and groupthink are often studied separately, and there is little research on the mechanism of how group decision - making is influenced by groupthink under time pressure.
+The two topics of time pressure and groupthink are often studied separately, and there is little research on how group decision - making is influenced by groupthink under time pressure.

 Based on the groupthink model proposed by Janis (1972), this paper further hypothesizes and tests how groupthink affects group decision making under time-limited conditions.

-Before discussing the hypotheses presented in detail, we review the previous literature that researched time pressure and group decision making, and introduce some important related models.
+Before discussing the hypotheses presented in detail, we review the previous literature related to time pressure and group decision making, and discuss some important related models.
 The research methods and experimental design are then presented, and the experimental results are discussed in detail.
 Finally, the conclusions including many valuable information found in this study are summarized, while some existing deficiencies are discussed and the direction for future research is provided.

 Literature review

-Collective decision-making plays an important role in social life, which has attracted the attention of a large number of researchers.
 Collective decision-making is a sub-area of collective behaviour, involving how groups make decisions.
 Almost all behavioural aspects can be considered in a decision-making environment (Bose, T., Reina, A., & Marshall, J. A., 2017).
 The collective decision-making process comes from a social feedback network within the group (Planas-Sitjà et al., 2015).
 The key to decision making in all groups is the existence of social reinforcement.
 Individuals show strong preferences for other people's choices (such as strong endorsement or opposition), and these preferences increase as the number of people in other groups increases.
 This reinforcement can be expressed in terms of a social response function, which means the probability that an individual chooses an option depends on the number of other individuals who previously selected it.
 (Mann, 2018).
-The purpose of this paper is to study the impact of groupthink on collective decision-making.
+The purpose of this research is to investigate the impact of groupthink on collective decision-making.
 Therefore, the individuals’ initial preferences for choices and the process of preferences change with various factors should also be considered.

+Perceived benefits of group decision making